-As discussed in Chapter 3, the PFASs associated with food packaging products show several exposure potential hazard traits, including persistence, mobility, bioaccumulation, and lactational and transplacental transfer.
-These exposure potential hazard traits stem from the PFASs' unique physicochemical properties and environmental fate (see Chapter 3).
-PFAAs are extremely persistent, with no known natural degradation pathways under environmental conditions; most other PFASs degrade to PFAAs in the environment and within living organisms, i.e., they are PFAA precursors (Buck et al. 2011; D'eon and Mabury 2010; Krafft et al. 2015a; Wang et al. 2014a; Washington et al. 2015).
+As discussed in Section 3, the PFASs associated with food packaging products show several exposure potential hazard traits, including persistence, mobility, bioaccumulation, and lactational and transplacental transfer.
+These exposure potential hazard traits stem from the PFASs' unique physicochemical properties and environmental fate (see Section 3).
+PFAAs are extremely persistent, with no known natural degradation pathways under environmental conditions (Cousins et al. 2020a); most other PFASs degrade to PFAAs in the environment and within living organisms, i.e., they are PFAA precursors (Buck et al. 2011; D'eon and Mabury 2010; Krafft and Riess 2015a; Wang et al. 2014a; Washington et al. 2015).
 The extreme environmental persistence of PFAAs, regardless of chain length, leads to their continuous presence in the environment, hence to continuous chronic background exposures for humans and biota (Brendel et al. 2018).
 Persistence has been called "the most important single criterion affecting chemical exposure and risk via the environment," because persistent chemicals may travel longer distances and affect a larger population, have increased potential for bioaccumulation across food webs, and are very slow to remove from the environment through natural processes or engineered remediation (Mackay et al. 2014).
 Also, removal of chemicals of concern is only feasible for hotspots and cannot address background environmental contamination (Cousins et al. 2019a).
+Several authors have recommended a "P-sufficient approach" to regulating PFASs, meaning regulating them as a class solely due to their high persistence, which increases the potential for known and as yet unknown adverse impacts (Cousins et al. 2020b; Cousins et al. 2020a; Bălan et al. 2021).